-Start the Save As dialog by either selecting the File > Save Capture As… menu item, clicking the Save Capture toolbar button (see the figure below), or pressing Ctrl+S on your keyboard.
+Start the Save As dialog by either selecting the File > Save Capture As menu item, clicking the Save Capture title bar button, or pressing Ctrl+S on your keyboard.

 Select the location where you want to store the new capture file, specify the file name, and press the Save button.
 Ubiqua capture files have the